SamScherer1/SwiftDJITutorials/source/ios-tutorials/index.md

     }
 ~~~

-We can update the bool value for `isRecording` and `recordTimeLabel`'s text value in the following delegate method:
+We can update `isRecording` and `recordTimeLabel`'s text value in the following delegate method:

 ~~~Swift
     func camera(_ camera: DJICamera, didUpdate cameraState: DJICameraSystemState) {